JoachimCarvallo/Attendance-prediction-at-the-Chateau-de-Villandry-and-web-interface/README.md

 In this section, we will try to see how our covariates relate to attendance, using bivariate plots.

-**maximum temperature of the day :** We can see on the first graph the maximum temperature on the x-axis and the difference to seasonality on the y-axis, each point representing a day in our dataset.
-The variance of the deviation from seasonality is important but we can still distinguish an interesting trend: the deviation from normal seasonality tends to be greater (in the positive direction) when the temperature rises to a threshold. around 28 ° C from which each additional degree seems to reduce attendance.
+**Maximum temperature of the day :** We can see on the first graph on the left the maximum temperature on the x-axis and the difference to seasonality on the y-axis, each point representing a day in our dataset.
+The variance of the deviation from seasonality is important but we can still distinguish an interesting trend : the frequentation tends to be more and more important compared to the seasonality when the temperature rises to a threshold around 28 ° C. From this threshold, each additional degree seems to reduce attendance.
 This conclusion coincides very well with intuition.

+ **Precipitations :**
 </p>

 <p align="center">